-- (1) Amounts reflect the grant date fair value of option awards granted and vested in 2014 and 2013 in accordance with Accounting Standards Codification Topic 718.
-These amounts do not correspond to the actual value that will be recognized by the named executive officers. - (2) Each of the named executive officers began receiving salary on July 30, 2013. - (3) Represents signing bonuses paid to each of the named executive officers. - (4) Represents medical insurance premiums paid by us.
+(1) Amounts reflect the grant date fair value of option awards granted in 2016 and 2015 in accordance with Accounting Standards Codification Topic 718.
+These amounts do not correspond to the actual value that will be recognized by the named executive officers.